Brickadia-Community-wiki/brickadiacommunitywiki/README.md

 1. Hit yes on any prompts, and wait for the install to finish.
 1. close and re-open Powershell.
 1. Using git or the GitHub client, clone your fork of the docs to your PC.
-1. In Powershell, `cd` into the `brickadiacommunitywiki\brickadia-wiki` folder that you got from cloning your fork onto your PC.
+1. In Powershell, `cd` into the `communitywiki\brickadia-wiki` folder that you got from cloning your fork onto your PC.
 1. simply run `uvx --from mkdocs-material mkdocs serve` to launch mkdocs seamlessly without installing anything to your PC.
     - Note: the tool will say `warning: An executable named mkdocs is not provided(...)`, you can safely disregard this, as mkdocs-material just looks odd the way its set up to this utility.
 1. when done running mkdocs, simply press **Ctrl+c** to stop.